Ulvik: Coat of arms

 The coat of arms was granted on 19 December 1986.
-They are red with a yellow figure shown in the center of the arms.
-The figure is a traditional design seen in the local folk-art and in local textiles.
+The official blazon is "Gules, eight lozenges in annulet Or" (På raud grunn åtte gule spissruter i rosett).
+This means the arms have a red field (background) and the charge is a set of eight lozenges arranged around a point, making a symmetrical rosette design.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The figure is a traditional design seen in the local folk-art and in local textiles (including in the bunad of Ulvik).
 The pattern can be traced in local arts as far back as the 16th century, and is similar to the selburose.
-This figure is also used in the bunad of Ulvik.
+The arms were designed by Stein Davidsen.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Ulvik.
 It is part of the Hardanger og Voss prosti (deanery) in the Diocese of Bjørgvin.

 Geography

 The municipality is situated around the Hardangerfjord's northeastern arms: the Osa Fjord and Ulvikafjorden, extending far into the Hardangervidda plateau.
 The northernmost part of the Hardangerjøkulen glacier is in Ulvik.
 The Finse and Hallingskeid areas lie just south of the Hallingskarvet National Park which partially sits inside Ulvik and includes the Hallingskarvet mountains.
 The municipality of Ulvik borders the municipalities of Eidfjord, Ullensvang, Voss, Aurland, and Hol.
 Lakes in the region include Finsevatnet and Flakavatnet.
 The headwaters of the Flåmselvi river also lie in Ulvik.